goauthentik/authentik/website/docs/user-group-role/user/user_ref.md

 ### `goauthentik.io/user/token-maximum-lifetime`:

-Optional flag, when set, defines the maximum lifetime of user created tokens.
-Defaults to 30 minutes if unset.
+Optional flag, when set, defines the maximum lifetime of user-created tokens.
+Defaults to 30 minutes if not set.

 Only applies when `goauthentik.io/user/token-expires` set to true.